zmike/zmike.github.io/_posts/2021-10-28-the-end-of-zink.md

 But how many die-hard blog fans are here from the future and can remember when I posted that **Bioshock Infinite** now runs on RADV instead of hanging?

 It's hard to overstate the amount of work that's gone into zink for this release.
+If you find a game or app* which doesn't run now, play the lottery.
+It's your day.

 [![bioshock.png]({{site.url}}/assets/bioshock.png)]({{site.url}}/assets/bioshock.png)